More funding for residential aged care

 - Technical Specifications.

-This determines the fixed (Base Care Tariff (BCT)) and variable (casemix of AN-ACC classes) funding residential aged care services receive under the AN-ACC funding model.
+This determined the fixed (Base Care Tariff (BCT)) and variable (casemix of AN-ACC classes) funding residential aged care services received under the AN-ACC funding model.

 Each BCT and AN-ACC class has a corresponding National Weighted Activity Unit (NWAU).
 This adjusts funding based on factors like location of a service and casemix of residents.
 The AN-ACC price is equivalent to one NWAU.

-For the new funding amounts for BCT categories and AN-ACC classes, see the tables below.
+For the change to funding amounts for BCT categories and AN-ACC classes on 1 July 2023, see the tables below.

 Table 1a BCT funding for services where funding is calculated based on occupied places